How to Become a Licensed Mental Health Counselor (LMHC)

 Trustworthiness

-Great counselors have historically used social skills and empathy to build trust and an open rapport with their clients.
-If you have natural social skills, you may be at an advantage for pursuing a career as a mental health counselor.
+Great counselors have historically used social skills and empathy to build trust and open rapport with their clients.
+If you have natural social skills, you may be at an advantage in pursuing a career as a mental health counselor.

 Caring Communication